 * India has strong design and R&D capabilities in auto electronics and industrial economics.
 India is the second-largest manufacturer of mobile phones in the world and will be the fifth-largest consumer of electronic products by 2025.

-* In FY23, the exports of electronic goods were recorded at US$ 23.57 billion as compared to US$ 15.66 billion during FY22, registering a growth of 50.52%.
+* In FY24, the exports of electronic goods was recorded at US$ 29.11 billion as compared to US$ 23.57 billion during FY23, registering a growth of 23%.

 * India committed to reach US$ 300 billion worth of electronics manufacturing and exports of US$ 120 billion by 2025-26.

-* The production-linked incentive (PLI) schemes will provide companies opportunities to establish manufacturing plants in India.
+* The Production-Linked Incentive (PLI) schemes will provide companies opportunities to establish manufacturing plants in India.

 * Major Government initiatives such as ‘Digital India’, ‘Make in India’ and supportive policies including favorable FDI Policy for electronics manufacturing have simplified the process of setting up manufacturing units in India.